-T4; tetraiodothyronine; thyroxin.
+T4; tetraiodothyronine; thyroxin

-The production and release of thyroid hormones, thyroxine and triiodothyronine, is controlled by a feedback loop system which involves the hypothalamus in the brain and the pituitary and thyroid glands.
+The production and release of thyroid hormones, thyroxine and triiodothyronine, is controlled by a feedback loop system that involves the hypothalamus in the brain and the pituitary and thyroid glands.
 The hypothalamus secretes thyrotropin-releasing hormone which, in turn, stimulates the pituitary gland to produce thyroid stimulating hormone.
 This hormone stimulates the production of the thyroid hormones, thyroxine and triiodothyronine, by the thyroid gland.

 The release of too much thyroxine in the bloodstream is known as thyrotoxicosis.
 This may be caused by overactivity of the thyroid gland (hyperthyroidism), as in Graves' disease, inflammation of the thyroid or a benign tumour.
-Thyrotoxicosis can be recognised by a goitre which is a swelling of the neck due to enlargement of the thyroid gland.
-Other symptoms of thyrotoxicosis include intolerance to heat, weight loss, increased appetite, increased bowel movements, irregular menstrual cycle, rapid or irregular heartbeat, palpitations, tiredness, irritability, tremor, hair loss and retraction of the eyelids resulting in a ‘staring’ appearance.
+Thyrotoxicosis can be recognised by a goitre, which is a swelling of the neck due to enlargement of the thyroid gland.
+Other symptoms of thyrotoxicosis include intolerance to heat, weight loss, increased appetite, increased bowel movements, irregular menstrual cycle, rapid or irregular heartbeat, palpitations, tiredness, irritability, tremor, hair thinning/loss and retraction of the eyelids resulting in a ‘staring’ appearance.

 Too little production of thyroxine by the thyroid gland is known as hypothyroidism.
 It may be caused by autoimmune diseases, poor iodine intake or caused by the use of certain drugs.
 Sometimes, the cause is unknown.
 Thyroid hormones are essential for physical and mental development so untreated hypothyroidism before birth or during childhood can cause mental impairment and reduced growth.